Entering the European market for handwoven rugs

 Importers/wholesalers

-Importers/wholesalers sell products to retailers in their own country or region, or re-export to the broader European continent.
-Some European markets are therefore supplied by wholesalers/importers from other European countries (intra-European trade).
-Supplying to buyers in the project market (such as hotels and spas) can be considered as a secondary distribution flow for European importing wholesalers.
+Importers/wholesalers sell products to retailers in their own country or region, or re-export across Europe.
+Supplying to buyers in the project market (such as hotels and spas) is another distribution flow for them.

-These importers/wholesalers take care of the import procedures.
-They take ownership of the goods when they buy from an exporter (as opposed to agents), taking on the risk of the onward sale of the products.
-Developing a long-term relationship can lead to a high level of cooperation on appropriate designs for the market, new trends, use of materials, type of finishing and quality requirements.
+These importers/wholesalers handle the import procedures.
+They take ownership of the goods when they buy from you (unlike agents), taking on the risk of the onward sale of the products.
+Developing a long-term relationship can lead to a high level of cooperation on appropriate designs for the market, new trends, use of materials, types of finishing and quality requirements.

 Importing retailers

 There is a tendency for consolidation in European retail.
-Large retail brands are becoming more widespread in Europe and more ‘lifestyle-centred’, offering home decoration and textiles as well as fashion accessories and furniture.
+Large retail brands are becoming more widespread and more ‘lifestyle-centred’, offering home decoration and textiles as well as fashion accessories and furniture.

 Buying agents, buying houses and sales agents

-You can encounter several types of intermediaries in your dealings with European buyers.
-In your own country there may be buying houses, and in Europe there are both buying and sales agents.
+You can encounter several types of intermediaries in your dealings with European buyers:

-European buying agents represent European buyers in sourcing countries.
-They act as intermediaries, meaning they do not import products themselves.
-Sometimes agents have a more limited role, such as checking the quality of the products in your warehouse on behalf of a specific importer or checking the codes of conduct that you have agreed on with your buyer.
-Buying agents can work individually or as part of purchasing companies.
+- European buying agents represent European buyers in sourcing countries, but do not import products themselves.
+Sometimes they have a more limited role, such as checking product quality.
+They can work individually or as part of a purchasing company.

-Buying houses are comparable to buying agents, but they are based in your country and usually have a broader spectrum of services.
-This can range from raw material sourcing to design and sampling services.
+- Buying houses are comparable to buying agents, but they are based in your country and usually offer more services.
+These can range from raw material sourcing to design and sampling services.

-European sales agents can represent you in helping to find buyers in the European market.
-However, you should be careful before entering into (exclusive) agreements with them, as European legislation is quite protective when it comes to the position of commercial agents.
+- European sales agents can help you find European buyers.
+However, you should be careful about entering into agreements with commercial agents, because European legislation protects their position.

 E-commerce

-E-commerce in the HDHT sector is growing and can help you reach a broader range of customers.
-However, it is important to understand that for most producers this is not a completely separate channel in itself and that catering to buyers that sell online does not differ from your regular business.
-Retailers often combine online and offline channels but the way of supplying them is the same.
+E-commerce has grown in recent years.
+Your easiest way to benefit is by supplying to a European wholesaler or retailer with a strong online presence.
+This is usually not a separate channel.
+Retailers often combine online and offline channels, and the way of supplying to them is the same.
 Companies that only sell online also need to take stock before they can sell.

 Tips: